- Article Databases

 Several citation formats are available.

-- DOAJ: Religion (Directory of ~98 Open Access Journals) Free
+- DOAJ: Religion (Directory of ~98 Open Access Journals) Free on the Web

 - Browse Journals